philip-soft/cupertino_calendar_picker/README.md

 ### `CupertinoCalendar` Widget.

-You can use this widget as an inline version of the calendar, right on your screen.
+The `CupertinoCalendar` widget provides an inline calendar that can be displayed directly within your screen.

 <p>
   <img src="doc/cupertino_inline_calendar_light.png"